gate/gateapi-java/docs/FuturesApi.md

 Query liquidation order history

 The time interval between from and to is maximum 3600.
-Some private fields are not returned by public interfaces, refer to field descriptions for detailsThe time interval between from and to is maximum 3600.
-Some private fields are not returned by public interfaces, refer to field descriptions for interfaces, refer to field descriptions for details
+Some private fields are not returned by public interfaces, refer to field descriptions for details

 ### Example